-A voluntary recall is in place in New Zealand after a global recall was issued of vehicles fitted with certain models of Takata airbags.
-We are working with our vehicle panel providers to ensure that they have been in contact with agencies who have vehicle models identified in the recall.
+A compulsory recall is in place in New Zealand after a global recall of vehicles fitted with Alpha type Takata airbags.
+We are working with our vehicle panel providers, and those providers affected by the recall will be in contact with agencies that have affected vehicles.
 More information can be found on the Product Recalls website or please contact us if you any questions.

 The Motor vehicles contract covers passenger and light commercial vehicles split into 14 vehicle sub-classes and two restricted specialised sub-classes, covering a range of vehicle body style, transmission and fuel options to meet fit for purpose requirements.

 |Minibus - Large|

 The contract includes the Electric vehicles supplier panel which is an open panel, meaning car manufacturers can apply to join when they have new, or near new, electric vehicles available to supply the New Zealand market.